 Capt.
-Gibbon's reserve battery was then ordered to the front to open on the enemy's approaching cavalry while a portion of the 6th Cavalry were deployed as skirmishers to the right and left.
+Gibbon's reserve battery was then ordered to the front to open on the enemy's approaching cavalry while a portion of the 6th Cavalry were deployed as skirmishers to the

 The fire from the battery was very effective on the enemy's cavalry, but never changed their course.
-About 200 yards to the right of Gibbon's battery was an earthwork, which had all the appearance of being deserted, when all of a sudden our troops were opened upon by a deadly fire from artillery posted behind the works.
-At the same time the rebel cavalry continued advancing, until they were check el by a charge made by a portion of the 1st and 6th Cavalry, which was performed in a most admirable manner.
+About 200 yards to the right of Gibbon's battery was an earthwork, which had all the appearance of being deserted, when all of a sudden our troops were opened upon by a deadly fire :rom artiflery posted behind the works.
+At the same time the rebel cavalry continued advancing, until they were check by a charge made by a portion of the 1st and 6th Cavalry, which was performed in a most admirable manner.

-In more instances than one it was a hand to hand encounter with the enemy, but, strange to relate, none of our men were made prisoners while we captured about 25 of the enemy, among whom is Capt Frank Lee of the 3d Florida Infantry.
+In more instances than one it was a hand to hand encounter with the enemy, but, strange to relate, none of our men were made prisoners while we captured about 25 of the enemy, among whom is Capt Frank Lee of the 3d Fiorida Infantry.
 Capt.
-Gibbons had fourteen horses killed.
+Gibbons had four-teen horses killed.
 Lieut.
 DeWolf was mor tally wounded.
 One man was lost by sticking in the mud.
 Lieut.
-Benton of the 1st Caval ry, and ten men of the same regiment, were wounded

-Light.
-McClellan of the 6 Cavalry was slightly wounded, as were also 12 others .-Lient.
+Benton of the 1st Caval ry, and ten men of the same regiment, were wounded.
+Licut.
+McClellan of the 6 Cavalry was slightly wounded, as were also 12 others .-Lieot.
 Colonel Krass of the 1st Cavalry had his horse shot under him while engaged in a hand to hand encounter with two of the enemy.
-He escaped with a few slight bruses -Private Noble (Irish) of Major Barker's Me-B. LAFORTE offered the following resolution, Clellan Dragoous had his horse killed, and was severely wounded in the leg by the explosion of a tarpedo while passing through
+He escaped with a few slight bruses -Private Noble (Irish) of Major Barker's Mc B. LAPORTE offered the following resolution, Clellan Dragoons had his horse killed, and was severely wounded in the leg by the explosion of a tarpedo while passing through Yorktown.

-Yorktown.
-The rebel cavalry was forced by our men to abandon their position, but the want of infantry prevented our men from advancing on the nemy's orks.
-It being evident that it was useless to attempt further operations, the troops felt back about 200 yards to await the arrival of infantry.
+The rebel cavalry was forced by our men to abandon their position, but the want of infantry prevented our men from advancing on the my's orks.
+It being evident that it was useless to attempt further operations, the troops feli back about 200 yards to await the arrival of infantry.

 Gen. Handcock's brigade soon after arrived but it was deemed advisable to defer further operations until to morrow.
-We have information that the enemy are still on the retreat enemy is very strong, as was shown to day.
+We have infornation that the enemy are still on the retreat beyond Williamsburg.
+The rear guard of the enemy is very strong, as was shown to day.

 PITTSBURG LANDING, May 3, 1862.

-The following dispatch, dated near Farmington, has been received at headquarters : A reconnoissance sent toward Farmington found the enemy 4,500 strong, with four pieces of artillery and some cavalry, eccupying a strong position near the town.
+The following dispatch, dated near Farmington, has been received at headquarters :

+A reconnoissance sent toward Farmington found the enemy 4,500 strong, with four pieces of artillery and some cavalry, occupying a strong position near the town.
 Our forces advanced at once to the assault, and after a sharp skirmish carried the position in fine style.
-The enemy left thirty dead on the field, with their tents and baggage, our cavalry pursuing them.
+The nemy left thirty dead on the field, with their tents and baggage, our eavalry pursuing them.
 The whole affair was very handsome, our regiments charging the battery and their line of infantry at the double quick.
-The enemy fled in wild confusion.
-Some regiments of cavalry sent through to Booneville took possession of the town, tore up the railroad track, and destroved two bridges.
+The enemy fled u wild confusion.
+Some regiments of cavalry sent through to Boor eville took possession of the town, tore up the railroad track, and destroved two bridges.
 We have a good many prisoners, but cannot tell how many yet.
-Our loss is two killed and twelve wounded.
-JOHN POPE, Major-General,
+O.r loss is two killed and twelve wounded.
+JOHN POPE, Major-General.

-PITTSBURG LANDING, May 3, 1862-9 P. M.
+PITTSBURG LANDING, May 3, 1862-9 P. M. To Hon, E. M. Stanton, Secretary of War:

-Gen. Paine's division made a reconnoisance to Farmington to day; found about 4,500 of the enemy; drove them in handsome style, kil-Messrs.
-Mallory of Kentucky and Cobb of ling 30, wounding many, and capturing some dark, our cavalry was in pursuit of their artil- graph office. bracing somewhat more than are covered by lery and baggage train, beyond Farmington,
+Gen. Paine's division made a reconnoisance to Farmington to day ; found about 4,500 of dark, our cavalry was in pursuit of their artil- graph office. lery and baggage train, beyond Farmington,